damieng/BBCMicroTools/gosdcsth-bash/readme!.txt

 If you did not combine, and your flash card is larger than 4 GiB, you may want to consider putting the disks and tapes in different areas.
 E.g. type :

-GoSDCio.mac -dJ -a1 -f script.disk
+GoSDCio -d/dev/disk1 -a1 -f script.disk
-GoSDCio.mac -dJ -a2 -f script.tape
+GoSDCio -d/dev/disk1 -a2 -f script.tape

 to put the disks in area 1 and the tapes in area 2.